KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

+[0.24.*] Realism Overhaul: ROv6.0 Alpha 13 - Update: 30 - Sept 2014
 Realism Overhaul

 WARNING!!!
-THIS COULD AND PROBABLY WILL BREAK SAVES.
+EACH RELEASE OF THIS MOD COULD AND PROBABLY WILL BREAK SAVES.
 THIS IS A WIP ALPHA RELEASE.
 THERE WILL BE BUGS.
-PLEASE REPORT.
+PLEASE REPORT AS DIRECTED IN THE INSTRUCTIONS.
 ========
 This mod is maintained by RedAV8R and NathanKell (with contributions from many).

 License CC BY-SA

 Also included: Module Manager (by sarbian, swamp_ig, and ialdabaoth).
 See Module Manager thread for details and license and source.
-Module Manager is required for RO to work.
+Module Manager is essentially required for RO to work.

 FAQ: